protobuf-net/protobuf-net/docs/nullwrappers.md

 In the above, we can see that `[NullWrappedValue]` applies to the *values* in a collection; sometimes - much more rarely - we wish to apply the same logic to the *collection itself*, to distinguish *null* collections from *empty* collections.
-Protobuf has no way of expressing an empty collection, but we can artifically invent an additional message layer that *has* a collection
+Protobuf has no way of expressing an empty collection, but we can artificially invent an additional message layer that *has* a collection

 - for null collections, nothing is written
 - for empty collections, an empty message wrapper is written